-• Swiss Half-Price Rail Pass
+Swiss Half-Price Rail Pass

 This pass can be purchased at any Swiss railway station for and is valid for one year.
 It allows travel at half the normal price of any journey within Switzerland either in first or second class.
-This pass also entitles you to travel on yellow Post buses at half price and at a reduced rate on some of the funicular railways.
+This pass also entitles you to travel on yellow Post buses at half price and a reduced rate on some of the funicular railways.

-1 year = 175 CHF 2 year = 330 CHF 3 year = 450 CHF
+1 year = 185 CHF 2 year = 330 CHF 3 year = 450 CHF

-• Swiss After 7 Pass (Binario 7/ Gleis 7)
+Swiss After 7 Pass (Binario 7/ Gleis 7)

-(A supplement to the Half-Price Rail Pass only for youth under 25 years old) The price is 304 CHF per year that includes the purchase of the half-pass.
-With this pass, any train and most buses you take between 19:00 - 5:00 within Switzerland will be FREE OF CHARGE.
+(A supplement to the Half-Price Rail Pass only for youth under 25 years old).
 For more information check www.sbb.ch.